 Your consideration of your child’s agenda is what will teach your child to be considerate of yours — eventually.
 The more you dismiss your child’s wants, the more his defenses will interfere with thinking about your wants.

 Some children can hear NO a lot more easily than others.
-Some strong-willed temperaments refuse to be told what to do and will not take NO for an answer (link to harmony/integrity).
+Some strong-willed temperaments refuse to be told what to do and will not take NO for an answer.
 These children do not need to be changed; they need to be understood.
 It’s not that they don’t want to cooperate.
 It’s that they hear something different when you say NO.

 Try some of the following: